 Why Are Introduction Emails Important?

-An introduction email is an important form of communication in the business world.
+An introduction email is an essential form of communication in the business world.
 It serves as a means to establish initial contact with individuals you have never met before,

 Providing them with essential information about who you are and the purpose of your message.